 You could look at the nutrition facts label before drinking your beverage of choice:

-In a cross-sectional study of 3,926 adults who completed the 2010 HealthStyles Survey, it was found that while 31% of the participants drank a sugar-sweetened beverage at least one time a day and 20% drank at least two servings a day, an astounding 80% of participants could not say what the actual calorie count is on a 24-oz fountain soda.
+In a cross-sectional study of 3,926 adults who completed the 2010 HealthStyles Survey, it was found that while 31% of the participants drank a sugar-sweetened beverage at least one time a day and 20% drank at least two servings a day, an astounding 80% of participants could not say how many calories are in a 24-oz fountain soda.
 After controlling for age, sex, race/ethnicity, education level, annual household income, and geographic region, the odds for drinking sugar-sweetened beverages at least two times a day were significantly higher among adults who neither agreed nor disagreed that drinking sugar-sweetened beverages can contribute to weight gain.
 The researchers concluded that “health education regarding the potential contribution of excess energy intake from sugar-sweetened beverages to weight gain could contribute to lowered consumption and lower rates of obesity.”

 Learning new stress management techniques might help:

-Research has found that drinking sugar-sweetened beverages can suppress the hormone cortisol (which is typically increased when we are under stress), as well as lessen the stress response in the brain, but drinks sweetened with aspartame do not have the same effect.
-In a study of 19 women between the ages of 18 and 40, those women who drank sugar-sweetened beverages had a diminished cortisol response during a math test, compared to women who were drinking the aspartame-sweetened beverages.
-The women who drank the sugar-sweetened beverages also exhibited more activity in the hippocampus, which is a part of the brain that is sensitive to stress and involved in memory.
-This part of the brain is usually less active when a person is under pressure, partly explaining why we tend to forget things when we are stressed out.
-The findings of this study help to explain why some people find sugary comfort food irresistible when they are stressed.
+Research has found that drinking sugar-sweetened beverages can suppress the hormone cortisol (which is typically increased when we are under stress) and lessen the stress response in the brain.
+Drinks sweetened with aspartame do not have the same effect.
+In a study of 19 women between the ages of 18 and 40, those who drank sugar-sweetened beverages had a diminished cortisol response during a math test, compared to women who were drinking the aspartame-sweetened beverages.
+The women who drank the sugar-sweetened beverages also exhibited more activity in the hippocampus, a part of the brain that is sensitive to stress and involved in memory.
+This part of the brain is usually less active when a person is under pressure, partly explaining why we tend to forget things when stressed out.
+This study’s findings help explain why some people find sugary comfort food irresistible when they are stressed.

 More tips for stopping the soda and sugar-sweetened beverages habit:

-- Try infusing your water with fresh fruit, cucumber, or fresh herbs to make it more appealing to you.
+- Try infusing your water with fresh fruit, cucumber, or fresh herbs to make it more appealing.
 Try sparkling or seltzer water if you miss the carbonation.

 - Wean yourself from your favorite drink slowly, rather than trying to quit cold-turkey.

-- Start tracking your calories and watch how quickly soda and other sugar-sweetened beverage soak up your daily allowance.
+- Start tracking your calories and watch how quickly soda and other sugar-sweetened beverages soak up your daily allowance.